 Windows 10 And Its Features In 2020

 Developed by Microsoft in 2015, Windows 10 is a series of operating systems intended for a broad range of devices, from personal computers to smartphones and servers.
 Since its release, Microsoft’s team has never ceased perfecting all its aspects.
 In 2020, a whole bunch of improvements was delivered to users via the Windows update packages, the most recent of which is the 1903 version.
-Below is a brief user guide to the Windows 10 updates in 2020.
+Below is a brief quick guide to the Windows 10 updates in 2020.

 First and foremost, now Windows 10 gives the user much more control over the system updates.
 Your PC won’t automatically download and install big Windows update packages.
 According to the renewed user guides, you can continue relying on the previous Windows 10 version until Microsoft discontinues its security support, which typically happens 18 months after release.
 Moreover, the Windows 10 user guide of the Home version indicates you will be able to pause the ongoing system update for up to 35 days – this feature was previously available only to Windows 10 Professional users.